-The solution is our systematic design process, which is outlined below.
+Our design process is separated into clear stages outlined below.
 We require clients to sign-off on the work completed at each stage, to minimise re-work and ensure programs are met.
-Project cost estimates are also provided at several key points in the process, as no one likes surprises when it comes to budgets.

 We are all for modern technologies and work practices; we work from a cloud-based system, use an integrated project management system and the most advanced BIM modelling software available, Revit.

 Please email us for a PDF detailing the stages summarised below, along with stage deliverables.